How to stop procrastinating and start working your ass-off?

 You might have to do multiple tasks in a single day so arrange them according to the priority order.

-Your personal work, office work and other tasks should be arranged properly.
+Your personal work, office work and other tasks should be appropriately arranged.

-So, even if you are planning out the routine for your day set specific time interval for specific jobs.
+So, even if you are planning out the routine for your day set specific time interval to particular jobs.

 These are a few simple steps you must follow to get rid of procrastination.